-Description: A REACH code is a unique 14-digit code that identifies a continuous piece of surface water with similar hydrologic characteristics.
-It is assigned to each receiving water body by the United States Geographical Society's (USGS) National Hydrography Dataset (NHD).
+Description: A reach code is a unique 14-digit code that identifies a continuous piece of surface water with similar hydrologic characteristics.
+It is assigned to each receiving water body by the United States Geological Survey's (USGS) National Hydrography Dataset (NHD).

-EPA maps all reported discharges to REACHes (REACH codes) for purposes of its Risk Screening Environmental Indicators (RSEI) model, Discharge Monitoring Reports (DMR) Pollutant Loading Tool, and for other analyses.
-Identifying a REACH code ensures that EPA will map discharges to the correct stream or water body.
+EPA maps all reported discharges for purposes of its Risk-Screening Environmental Indicators (RSEI) model, Water Pollutant Loading Tool, and for other water programs and applications.
+Identifying a reach code ensures that EPA will map discharges to the correct stream or water body.
 In TRI-MEweb (TRI's reporting software), facilities have the option of using an interactive map to locate and identify the receiving stream or water body to which the chemical was released.
-TRI-MEweb will automatically populate the appropriate REACH code when a facility selects the receiving water body on the map.
+TRI-MEweb will automatically populate the appropriate reach code when a facility selects the receiving water body on the map.

 Envirofacts Table Name(s):

 - Data Element:

 - ADABAS File: